Uber's IPO underwriters recommend buying, estimate deep losses

 With Tuesday’s stock gain, Uber’s shares are trading at 5.1 times expected 2019 revenue, the same valuation as smaller rival Lyft, which remains down 18% from its IPO in March.

-Reporting by Noel Randewich; Editing by Bernadette Baum
+Reporting by Noel Randewich; Editing by Bernadette Baum and Cynthia Osterman